Arizona Cardinals vs. Green Bay Packers NFL Week 8 Odds, Plays and Insights for October 28, 2021

 Packers stats and trends

+- In Green Bay's seven games this year, it has six wins against the spread.

-- Green Bay's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Green Bay's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Green Bay scores more than 16.3 points, it is 6-0 against the spread and 6-0 overall.
+- When Green Bay puts up more than 16.3 points, it is 6-0 against the spread and 6-0 overall.

-- In games that Green Bay amasses more than 316.7 yards, the team is 5-0 against the spread and 5-0 overall.
+- Green Bay is 5-0 against the spread and 5-0 overall when the team piles up over 316.7 yards.

 - The Packers have six giveaways this season, while the Cardinals have 14 takeaways.